Sports in Punjab, India: Goongi Kabaddi

 A popular style is "Goongi Kabaddi" (ਗੂੰਗੀ ਕਬੱਡੀ) (silent Kabaddi) where a raider player does not speak and say the word kabaddi but just touches the opponent's team player and the whom he touches only that player will try to stop the player.
 The struggle will continue till he reaches the starting line or acknowledge the defeat and loses a point, or if he safely reaches the starting line, he will get the point.

 Hockey

 Hockey is a popular sport in Punjab.
 The state has its own team: Punjab Warriors.

 The other team is the Sher-e-Punjab professional field hockey team based in Jalandhar, Punjab that plays in World Series Hockey.

 Football

 Punjab Football Association (PFA) is the state governing body of football in Punjab, India.
 It is affiliated with the All India Football Federation, the sports national governing body.
-Then JCT FC and currently Punjab FC play in the I-League.
+Then JCT FC and Punjab FC played in the I-League.
+The club now competes in the Indian Super League, the top flight of the Indian football league system, following promotion from the 2022–23 I-League.